- Purchase the complete Expat Arrivals Ireland Guide (PDF)

 Anyone who is classified as 'ordinarily resident' in Ireland has access to publicly funded healthcare.
 However, expats should note that public healthcare in Ireland is not completely free of charge.
 Some treatments require a subsidised fee for patients who do not have a Medical Card, which is allocated according to an individual’s income, age, illness and/or disability.

 EU citizens can use their European Health Insurance Card (EHIC) to access state healthcare during a short-term visit.
 UK citizens can make use of their Global Health Insurance Card (GHIC), which replaced the EHIC for UK citizens post-Brexit.

 Private healthcare in Ireland

 Private hospitals in Ireland operate independently of the state and require patients to pay the full cost of treatment.
-Expats should therefore either negotiate a healthcare subsidy with their employer, or ensure that their salary package is large enough to cover private healthcare insurance if it is their preference.
+We therefore recommend that expats either negotiate a healthcare subsidy with their employer, or ensure that their salary package is large enough to cover private healthcare insurance if it is their preference.